Battle of Arawe: Aftermath

 In the period immediately after the Japanese withdrawal, the Director Task Force remained at Arawe.
 In line with standard practice, the 112th Cavalry continued to improve the defensive positions in the area.
-The regiment also undertook training, and some men were granted leave in Australia and the United States.
+The regiment also undertook training, and some men were granted leave to Australia and the United States.
 Combat patrols continued to be conducted in the Arawe region in search of Japanese stragglers.
 Elements of the 40th Infantry Division began to arrive at Arawe in April 1944 to assume responsibility for garrisoning the area.
 The 112th Cavalry Regiment was informed that it was to be deployed in New Guinea in early June, and the Director Task Force was dissolved at this time.
 The regiment sailed for the Aitape area of New Guinea on 8 June and next saw combat there during the Battle of Driniumor River.
 The 40th Infantry Division maintained a garrison at Arawe until the Australian Army's 5th Division assumed responsibility for New Britain in late November 1944.

 Historians disagree over whether the Arawe operation was worthwhile for the Allies.
 The official history of the USMC in World War II stated that the presence of two experienced Japanese battalions at Arawe made the 1st Marine Division's task at Cape Gloucester easier.
-However, Samuel Eliot Morison wrote in his History of United States Naval Operations in World War II that "Arawe was of small value" as the Allies never used it as a naval base and the garrison stationed in the area after the landings would have been better employed elsewhere.
+However, Samuel Eliot Morison writes that "Arawe was of small value" as the Allies never used it as a naval base and the garrison stationed in the area after the landings would have been better employed elsewhere.
 The U.S. Army's official history concluded that in retrospect the landings at Arawe and Cape Gloucester "were probably not essential to the reduction of Rabaul or the approach to the Philippines", though the offensive in western New Britain had some benefits and was not "excessively high in casualties".